 - Dangerous living conditions (no running water or heat; defective electrical wiring, other fire threats)

 - Desertion of the older person at a public place

 The first signs of elder abuse may be difficult to recognize and may appear to be signs or symptoms of Alzheimer’s or increased frailty.
 Alternatively, a caregiver who is abusing the older person might try to explain signs of abuse away.
 To help prevent abuse, make sure to visit and call senior loved ones frequently, and look for any changes in the older adult’s personality or behavior.
 If any indications of elder abuse are witnessed or suspected, they must be reported immediately.

 San Diego Home Caregivers, top provider of in-home senior help in San Diego and nearby areas, can help families keep senior loved ones safe, happy, and healthy.
 We can provide in-home care services, including specialized Alzheimer’s care, to ensure that older individuals are safe and well cared for.
-Contact us at (619) 487-9000 for a free assessment and to learn more about our top-rated senior care.
-See our full service area.
+Contact us at (619) 487-9000 for a free assessment and to learn more about our top-rated home care in San Diego and the surrounding areas.